Long QT syndrome: Other investigations

 In cases of diagnostic uncertainty, other investigations may be helpful to unmask a prolonged QT.
 In addition to prolonging the resting QT interval, LQTS may affect how the QT changes in response to exercise and stimulation by catecholamines such as adrenaline.
 Provocation tests, in the form of exercise tolerance tests or direct infusion of adrenaline, can be used to detect these abnormal responses.
 These investigations are most useful for identifying those with concealed congenital Type 1 LQTS 1 (LQT1) who have a normal QT interval at rest.
-While in healthy persons the QT interval shortens during exercise, in those with concealed LQT1 exercise or adrenaline infusion may lead to paradoxical prolongation of the QT interval, revealing the underlying condition.
+While in healthy persons the QT interval shortens during exercise, in those with concealed LQT1, exercise or adrenaline infusion may lead to paradoxical prolongation of the QT interval, revealing the underlying condition.

 Guideline cutoffs

 International consensus guidelines differ on the degree of QT prolongation required to diagnose LQTS.
 The European Society of Cardiology recommends that, with or without symptoms or other investigations, LQTS can be diagnosed if the corrected QT interval is longer than 480ms.
 They recommend that a diagnosis can be considered in the presence of a QTc of greater than 460 ms if unexplained syncope has occurred.
-The Heart Rhythm Society guidelines are more stringent, recommending QTc cutoff of greater than 500 ms in the absence of other factors that prolong the QT, or greater than 480 ms with syncope.
+The Heart Rhythm Society guidelines are more stringent, recommending a QTc cutoff of greater than 500 ms in the absence of other factors that prolong the QT, or greater than 480 ms with syncope.
 Both sets of guidelines agree that LQTS can also be diagnosed if an individual has a Schwartz score of greater than 3 or if a pathogenic genetic variant associated with LQTS is identified, regardless of QT interval.